-Since 2015, CDP is the official Italian Financial Institution for Development Cooperation, acting both as a manager of national, European and international public resources - including non-repayable grants - and as a lender of its own resources with up to EUR 1 billion per year (CDP, n.d.c.).
-The Italian Development Cooperation System is represented by the National Council for Development Cooperation (CNCS, a permanent instrument of participation, consultation and proposal (Ministry of Foreign Affairs and International Cooperation, n.d.a.).
-Besides CDP, the CNCS consists of the following stakeholders: the Ministry of Foreign Affairs and International Cooperation (MAECI), the MEF and the Italian Agency for Development Cooperation (AICS).
-Italian thematic and sectoral priorities are identified by the 'Three-Year Programming and Policy Planning Document for Italian Development Cooperation', drafted by MAECI and MEF.
-An annual plan for Italian Cooperation is defined by the Joint Committee for Development Cooperation, chaired by the Minister or the Deputy Minister in charge of Development Cooperation (Ministry of Foreign Affairs and International Cooperation, n.d.b.), comprising MAECI and MEF as well.
+Since 2016, pursuant to the law n.
+125/2014 on International Development Cooperation, CDP is the is the Italian Financial Institution for Development Cooperation, managin: 1) national, European and international funds - including non-repayable grants; and 2) its own resources with up to EUR 1 billion per year (CDP, no date c).
+The law n.
+125/2014 established the National Council for Development Cooperation (NCDC), a permanent instrument of participation, consulration and proposa (art.16) consisting of the Ministry of Foreign Affairs and International Cooperation (MAECI),37 the MEF38 and the Italian Agency for Development Cooperation (AICS).
+The NCDC members are the stakeholders of the Italian development cooperation system, including CDP.
+Italian thematic and sectoral priorities are identified by the 'Three-Year Programming and Policy Planning Document for Italian Development Cooperation', proposed by MAECI in coordination with MEF.
 Historically, Italy has been far below the international target of committing 0.7% of developed countries' GDP to ODA, not exceeding 0.3% (EUR 0.36 billion in 2021) (CDP, 2023a).

-In 2022, CDP co-launched the Italian Climate Fund, worth EUR 4.4 billion over five years or EUR 840 million per year (EUR 1,040 billion for 2024), to finance mitigation and adaptation projects (50% each) in developing countries (ibid.).
-Though the fund is managed by CDP and it proposes the action plan and use of resources, the investment strategy and business plan are decided on by the Steering Committee comprising CNCS and the Joint Committee.
-CDP also manages the Revolving Fund for Development Cooperation and resources of the European Commission of the fund (CDP, 2023q).
+In 2022, CDP co-launched the Italian Climate Fund, worth EUR 4.4 billion over five years or EUR 840 million per year39 (EUR 1,040 billion for 2024)40, to finance mitigation and adaptation projects (50% each) in developing countries (ibid.).
+Though the fund is managed by CDP and it proposes the action plan and use of resources, the investment strategy and business plan are decided on by the Steering Committee comprising representative members from the Fund Managers - the Italian Ministry of Environment and Energy Security (MASE),41 MEF and MAECI.
+CDP also manages the Revolving Fund for Development Cooperation and resources of the European Commission of the fund (CDP, 2023o).

 Additionally, CDP is not just a manager of public funds and a 'policy taker', but can also (pro-)actively contribute to development cooperation and the SDGs via its own resources (CDP, 2023a).
-As one of only two areas of focus and strategic priorities, CDP identifies four sectors targeting climate and environmental protection, "in which the Italian production system can contribute significantly": energy efficiency, circular economy, ecosystem- and community-based adaptation, and 'clean energy' (CDP, 2023f, p.
+As one of only two areas of focus and strategic priorities, 42 CDP identifies four sectors targeting climate and environmental protection, "in which the Italian production system can contribute significantly": energy efficiency, circular economy, ecosystem- and community-based adaptation, and 'clean energy' (CDP, 2023f, p.
 3).
 Importantly, CDP does not define the latter in any publicly available document.
 Thus, CDP still does not exclude financing gas projects in developing countries, presumably "in accordance with the priorities of the Italian institutions and the other development finance institutions" (ibid.).